-CONTENT WARNING #1: I would like to mention that I am not a psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING #1: I would like to mention that I am not a psychologist, psychiatrist, or therapist.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you or your loved one are experiencing any mental health concerns it is okay to get help.
 I highly recommend seeking that help from a psychologist, psychiatrist, therapist, and/or other mental health professional who is qualified to do so.

 CONTENT WARNING #2: It is always important to keep an open mind that the following signs are NOT ALWAYS signs of "crying for help."
 In addition, they do not reflect everyone's experiences of "crying for help" because no person experiences any situation exactly the same.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 Every person is different, and all experiences and backgrounds are welcome here.